 AWS allows teams to assign IAM permission to individual users using in-line policies.
 Teams may also create IAM groups with permissions that may be used for multiple users and roles.
 Building IAM groups, allows organizations to define a standard set of permissions for a specific role or purpose (such as Developer roles, DevOps, etc).
 Groups are easier to manage and allow teams streamline permissions for multiple users and roles.
 Organizations should consider building and attaching permissions to IAM groups and rather than attaching permissions on the individual IAM user level.

 Organizations should avoid creating any IAM identities that are shared between staff or entities.
 All staff members with cloud access should have separate user credentials, so that organizations can define permissions for individual staff members and track individual user activity for audit logging purposes.

 Any IAM Users or Roles that are defined for testing or development purposes should have limited permissions and should be removed when not needed.
 Organizations should remove temporary users when reviewing IAM settings.

 Use IAM Roles for Applications Running on Amazon EC2

 Applications that require access to other AWS services will need their own credentials.
 AWS allows teams to attach IAM roles directly to EC2 instances in order to apply permissions to them.
 Roles can have their own set of permissions without any users/groups needing to be attached to them.
 This is the easiest to apply and manage permissions for EC2 instances.

 Collect User Activity Logs

 Organizations should turn on logging for IAM users and cloud platform activity by enabling CloudTrail.
 Enabling these logs allows AWS to automatically log events such creation, modification, or deletion of resources.
-Security teams should collect these events and review logs for suspicious behavior.
+Security teams should collect events and review audit logs for suspicious behavior.
 Teams can also use these logs to better see how permissions are being used with users and then change permissions to meet security needs.